zanderdk/Minecraft-writeup/README.md

 ## Discussion

-But first (I promise last gdb screenshot!) lets them system call:
+But first (I promise last gdb screenshot!) lets see the system call:

 ![gdb output 10](imgs/gdb_out10.png)

 So first feel free to use github issues as a way of communication or directly DM me in discord (zanderdk#1701).
-This challenge had some func ascpects and the minecraft made me feel that it not another note challenge and overall a good heap chall.
+This challenge had some func ascpects and the minecraft theme made me feel that its not another note challenge, and overall a good heap chall.
 Hope that my write-up was clear, i have put a lot of time in it.

-The exploit here is works 1/16 of the time, so we just run it a couple times and shell pop's at some point.
-I will be releasing a part 2 where we will make the exploit 100p stable and stil restricting us from using the printf as well as the system plt.
+The exploit here only works 1/16 of the time, so we just run it a couple times and shell pop's at some point.

+I will be releasing a part 2 where we will make the exploit 100p stable and still restricting us from using the printf as well as the system plt.
 But these write-up's stakes time do to so please be patient.
 I will ofc post link here as well as in the discord.

+Im also considering doing part 3 enabling PIE with same restrictions, but lets see when part two is out there.